-Energy Saving Tips for Rhode Island Homeowners
+Energy Saving Tips for RI Homeowners

 Buying a home may be the biggest financial decision you will make.
 Ongoing maintenance, utilities and related costs all play a factor in your success as a homeowner.
-One of the most important and effective ways to reduce housing expenses is for homeowners to make their homes as energy efficient as possible
+One of the most important and effective ways to reduce housing expenses is for homeowners to make their homes as energy efficient as possible.

 With rising energy costs, it’s more important than ever to be energy efficient.
 Thankfully, there are simple ways that can help you save on costs.